(Clicka qui per traduzioni in italiano)

 his empire, the emperor who did to art precisely what the new occupying emperor

-would like to do to the Louvre, and the sailot who is in charge of the
+would like to do to the Louvre, and the sailor who is in charge of the

-cargo on a boat in the middle of a tempest (a metaphor for the dangerous
+cargo on a boat in the middle of a storm.

 Sokurov speaks on a computer line with his friend Dirk about the film